Charles Denis Mee

-Charles Denis Mee is an engineer, physicist, and author who is noted for his contributions in the areas of magnetic recording and data storage on hard disk drives (HDD).
+Charles Denis Mee (December 28, 1927 – May 22, 2023) was a British-American engineer, physicist, and author who was noted for his contributions in the areas of magnetic recording and data storage on hard disk drives (HDD).
 A large part of his career was with IBM in San Jose California.
-He is the author or editor on several books on magnetic recording.
+He is the author or editor of several books on magnetic recording.